wishkit/wishkit-ios/README.md

 // How much a user is paying per week or month or year.
 WishKit.updateUser(payment: .monthly(7.99))
 ```
 WishKit supports weekly, monthly and yearly payments.
-You only need to call one of the three functions. <br />
+You only need to call one of the three functions.
-Don't worry calling the same function numerous times e.g. on every app launch or similar - WishKit can handle it!

 #### 📧 Additional: Share optional user information with WishKit.
 ```swift